libp2p/testlab/README.md

 `TESTLAB_ROOT` to define where the testlab metadata will be stored.
 This defaults to `/tmp/testlab`. **NOTE**: In order to have multiple testlab topologies in flight at the same time, one must define different `TESTLAB_ROOT`s for each topology.
+This requirement exists as a result of testlab associating a single nomad deployment ID with each `TESTLAB_ROOT`, though this can be extended quite easily in the future.

 The testlab CLI has two commands:

 - `testlab start <json configuration>`
   Parses, evaluates for correctness, and attempts to deploy a topology as defined by the provided json configuration file.
+Once all of the peer-to-peer nodes a scenario depends on are deployed, the scenario will be deployed.
 - `testlab stop`
   Stops the current running topology, identified by its `TESTLAB_ROOT`.